07anshuman/picoctf/flag_leak.md

 find_flag(program_path)
 ```

-and found it at index 24!
+and found it at index 24! ran it in the webshell and got the flag.